 - Academic Superstore

-Offer Services: A great way to start making money from your blog right away is to offer freelance services.
+Offer Services: A great way to start making money from teacher blogs right away is to offer freelance services.
 You can work as a freelance writer or editor.
-You can also offer photography services, web design, digital marketing, social media management, and so on.
+You can also offer photography services, web design (this becomes very scalable if you use the best web design software), digital marketing, social media management, and so on.

 Whatever skills you have that you think your audience might benefit from, you can offer those services as a way to monetize your blog.

-Google Adsense: Yet another great way to make money from your teaching blog is to use Google AdSense.
+Google Adsense: Yet another great way to make money from your teaching blog is to use Google AdSense or one of the industry-leading Adsense alternatives.
 Signing up is easy, and this is a relatively maintenance-free way to make passive income from your blog.

-Once you’ve been approved for the program, Google will show ads to visitors on your blog, and you will get paid a small amount for each ad view.
+Once you’ve been approved for the program, Google will show ads to visitors on your blog, and you will get paid a small amount for each ad click.

 Selling Teacher Merch: There is a wide variety of things you can sell on your blog, including teacher gifts, custom, handmade, funny, or novel products, including T-shirts, stickers, bags, mugs, posters, home decor, and much more.